-NB-IoT and two other standards in the LPWAN family (although not everyone agrees all belong to that family, yet it’s broadly accepted) are the first and for many years to come only cellular LPWAN standards (with 5G on the horizon).
+NB-IoT and two other standards in the LPWAN family (although not everyone agrees all belong to that family, yet it’s broadly accepted) are the first and for many years to come only cellular LPWAN standards (with 5G and IoT on the horizon).

 Cellular simply means that they use cellular technologies, just like smartphones, for example.
 A cell is essentially an area covered by a cell site, and when you travel, there is a handover between cells.

 The two other cellular LPWAN standards are eMTC (now generally called LTE-M) and EC-GSM-IoT.
 Together, these standards were often referred to as ‘Mobile IoT,’ although that term is confusing since older mobile cellular technologies already were and often still are used for M2M and IoT.

 From a practical viewpoint the consequence of the arrival of the cellular LPWAN standards is that traditional – cellular – mobile operators offer NB-IoT (often on top of a non-cellular one, mainly LoRaWAN and/or alongside LTE-M) and that has some benefits/consequences which are inherent to cellular network technologies (e.g., QoS or Quality of Service) and to working with operator networks and their business ecosystems.